A subtle, creamy white‑floral that feels quietly luxurious without overpowering — perfect for polished daytime and office wear.

 Pros

-- Soft, creamy white floral that smells expensive
+- Soft, creamy white floral that smells upscale

-- Easy to wear year-round (best in spring/summer)
+- Easy to wear and hard to overdo

 Cons